magiruuvelvet/QAPI-IDE/README.md

 I plan to support scripting similar to Postman.
 I want to support JavaScript and C++ as scripting backends.
 Scripting is disabled as of now by default in CMake.
-Some minimal C++ code running works already, but without binding of variables and functions.
+Some minimal C++ and JavaScript running works already, but without binding of variables and functions.

 **Why C++**